thomaswesenberg/LoRaWAN-device-GPS-RaspBerry-Pi/README.md

 # Operational notes
 After powering up LoRaWANmapper is started automatically. <br>
 Currently not shown on the picture (will be added soon) is an additional adapter with leds and pushbuttons.
-Without that adapter just jump to (e).
+Without that adapter just jump to (e).br>
 a) LED is yellow while initializing.
 This may take several seconds or will continue endlessly (no LoRaWAN gateway nearby and no valid network data available from an earlier joining). <br>
 b) The LED flashes yellow until GPS fix is achieved.
 Then it will turn off.<br>
 c) Pressing the first button will light up the LED in green and after releasing a data packet is sent out. <br>